data-analysis-chiba-2023/day02-git/sm01_intro_to_git.md

 ![Creating repo](images/creatingrepo.png)

 When your repo is ready, you’ll see a page that has a link to it.
-Note that the assignment due date is listed.
+If there is a due date for an assignment, it will be shown here.

 ![Repo ready](images/repoready.png) Follow the link.
 Congratulations!
 This is the web page of your new repository on Github.
 Using the GitHub